 - Jackson Brigade Corporation.
 John Jackson from Ireland into West Virginia.

 - Jackson Family Project Website.
 Jackson DNA project.

+England.
 Adam Jackesonne and Adam Jakson appeared in the Staffordshire rolls of the 14th century.
 But the name really developed as a surname further north in Yorkshire and Lancashire.